Aviral0gHub/Aviral0gHub/README.md

 I have worked with Python, Java And C
 (CSV BIN Pandas)
 - 😄 Pronouns:He/Him
-- ⚡ Fun fact: Why should I share it here ¿
+- ⚡ Fun fact: I love to play Bollywood melodies on my keyboard..

 <!---
 Aviral0gHub/Aviral0gHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.